New York - Beijing

 Assistant Project Architect

-Magdalena joined Steven Holl Architects in 2013.
+Magdalena joined Steven Holl Architects in 2013 and is a registered architect in New York State.
 She received her Master of Architecture degree from Harvard University in 2012 and her Bachelor of Architecture and Fine Arts from Wellesley College in 2008.
 She also studied History and Theory of Architecture at Cambridge University, UK.
 Magdalena has worked at offices in Europe, China, and the US.
 She is currently working on the Kennedy Center Expansion project in Washington, DC.
 Her other contributions include the Planning and Ecology Museums in Tianjin, China, and a number of competitions.
 With a background in fine arts and architecture, Magdalena enjoys the plastic quality of space the projects she is involved in carry and is strongly interested in the multiple dimensions they engage.

 Director of Fabrication